 - 1. Submitting an application in one of the following ways: - a.
-Submitting a signed RFA following the client registration process, - Submitting a FoodShare request with at least the minimum information required (name, address, and signature) using the FoodShare Registration or Application forms (F-16019A or F-16019B), - c.
+Submitting a signed RFA following the client registration process, - b.
+Submitting a FoodShare request with at least the minimum information required (that is, name, address, and signature) using the FoodShare Registration or Application forms (F-16019A or F-16019B), - c.
 Completing an ACCESS application with an electronic signature, or - d.
-Completing a request over the phone using a telephonic signature (2.1.4.4.1 TELEPHONIC SIGNATURES). - 2.
-Completing an interview.
-(2.1.3.5 TELEPHONE INTERVIEWS), - 3.
-Verifying certain information (1.2.1 VERIFICATION INTRODUCTION), - 4.
-Resolving any identified EPPs (Process Help 70.1), and - 5.
-Confirming the FoodShare eligibility determination in CARES (2.1.7 CONFIRMING THE FOODSHARE ELIGIBILITY DETERMINATION IN CARES).
+Completing a request over the phone using a telephonic signature (see SECTION 2.1.4.4.1 TELEPHONIC SIGNATURES). - 2.
+Completing an interview (see SECTION 2.1.3.5 TELEPHONE INTERVIEWS), - 3.
+Verifying certain information (see SECTION 1.2.1 VERIFICATION INTRODUCTION), - 4.
+Resolving any identified EPPs (see Process Help, Section 70.1 Error Prone profile (EPP)), and - Confirming the FoodShare eligibility determination in CARES (see SECTION 2.1.7 CONFIRMING THE FOODSHARE ELIGIBILITY DETERMINATION IN CARES).

-Assistance completing the application process, such as providing an interpreter, meeting disability needs, etc., must be provided at no cost to the applicant.
+Assistance completing the application process (for example, providing an interpreter, meeting disability needs, etc.) must be provided at no cost to the applicant.

+Note

-Important Note: The agency should not create an RFA and also have the applicant apply online or by phone.
-The agency may only require one signature for an application regardless of how the application was submitted.
+The agency should not create an RFA and also have the applicant apply online or by phone.
+The Important agency may only require one signature for an application regardless of how the application was submitted.
 The application should be submitted one way or the other, but not both.
 Submitting duplicate applications only delays application processing and benefit issuance.